mlcommons/ck/README.md

 Please check this [Getting Started tutorial](docs/getting-started.md) to understand how CM works and start using it.

-Note that this project is under heavy developments - feel free to get in touch via [public Discord server](https://discord.gg/JjWNWXKxwT) if you have questions, suggestions and feature requests.
+Note that this project is under heavy development - feel free to get in touch via [public Discord server](https://discord.gg/JjWNWXKxwT) if you have questions, suggestions and feature requests.